 The Open Group hosted its latest event at the Marriott Riverwalk in the lively city of San Antonio, Texas.
 On January 27 – 30, we welcomed attendees from across the globe – including decision-makers, Enterprise Architects, Data Scientists, engineers, technologists, and end-users representing many businesses and governments – to explore how organizations can utilize their growing volume of data effectively and securely as part of a digital transformation program.

-By Allen Brown, President & CEO, The Open Group
+By Steve Nunn, President and CEO, The Open Group

 As we usher in the new decade, I would like to express my sincerest wishes for you – our valued Members, The Open Group global community, and staff – to enjoy much happiness and great success in 2020.

 What a year it has been here at The Open Group!
 As I reflect on 2019 and consider what is to come in 2020, one thing is very clear – The Open Group is doing even more of what it does best – helping to solve real business problems through technology standards.